Stefanie Vögele: 2015

 Seeded 28th for qualifying at the US Open, Vögele lost in the first round to Mandy Minella.
 Seeded sixth for qualifying at the Japan Open, Vögele lost in the first round to Hiroko Kuwata.
 Seeded seventh for qualifying at the Pan Pacific Open, Vögele defeated Junri Namigata but lost to Misa Eguchi.
 At the Tashkent Open, she qualified for the main draw by defeating wildcard Vlada Ekshibarova and eighth seed Ekaterina Bychkova.
 In the first round, she lost to fourth seed Johanna Larsson.
 At the Linz Open, Vögele qualified for the main draw by beating fifth seed Tereza Smitková, Donna Vekić, and fourth seed Jeļena Ostapenko.
 In the first round, she defeated wildcard Tamira Paszek.
 In the second round, Vögele lost to seventh seed and eventual champion Anastasia Pavlyuchenkova, 4–6, 0–6.
 At the Luxembourg Open, Vögele was given a wildcard.
 In the first round, she defeated Urszula Radwańska who retired due to a low back injury.
 In the second round, she beat Anna-Lena Friedsam.
 In the quarterfinals, she defeated lucky loser Laura Siegemund, 6–4, 2–6, 6–1.
 In the semifinals, Vögele lost to Mona Barthel.
 After Luxembourg, Vögele played at the $100k tournament in Poitiers and defeated Amandine Hesse in the first round 6–0, 6–3 and Kirsten Flipkens in the second.
 In the quarterfinals, she lost to Pauline Parmentier.

 At Limoges, Vögele lost in the first round to lucky loser Mandy Minella.
 Seeded seventh at the Taipei Challenger, she defeated Lee Ya-hsuan in the first round.
 In the second round, she beat Maria Sakkari 6–1, 6–1.
 In the quarterfinals, she lost to fourth seed and eventual champion Tímea Babos.
-At the $75k+H event in Toyota, Vögele defeated Ankita Raina in the first round 6–1, 6–4.
-In the second round, she lost to Luksika Kumkhum 2–6, 3–6.
+At the $75k+H event in Toyota, Vögele defeated Ankita Raina in the first round 6–1, 6–4 and lost in the second to Luksika Kumkhum, 2–6, 3–6.

 Her final tournament of the year was the $25k tournament in Bangkok.
-In the first round, she defeated Kyoka Okamura 6–1, 6–4.
-In the second round, she lost to Ran Tian.
+She defeated Kyoka Okamura, 6–1, 6–4, before she lost to Ran Tian in the second round.

 Vögele ended the year ranked 122.